Learn what a list is and how to use them.

 The order of list entities can be changed by dragging list entities around within the List block.

-- List Element: Extract a single entity from a list
+- List Element: Extract a single entity from a list based on its index number.

 - Insert: Combine two lists into one by inserting a list into another at a specified index location.